VanAurum/p1/README.md

 ```

 ### Color coding the spectra according to their cluster

+By re-plotting each spectra with a color coding according to its cluster, we can see the differentiation start to appear when all of the spectra are plotted together.

 ```python
 fig2, ax2 = plt.subplots()
 for spectra_id, color in enumerate(['red','blue','green']):